 Update-Unfortunately, the world experienced a great tragedy in the spring of 2019 when Notre Dame burned.
-While they are planning to rebuild the beautiful cathedral, it will not be a part of your 4 day Paris itinerary for a while.
+While they plan to rebuild the beautiful cathedral, it will not be part of your 4 day Paris itinerary for a while.

-No trip to Paris is complete without a visit to the beautiful Notre Dame cathedral.
-One glance at this amazing church allows you to see why it is said to be one of the finest examples of French Gothic architecture in the world.
+No trip to Paris is complete without a visit to the beautiful Notre Dame Cathedral.
+One glance at this amazing church shows why it is said to be one of the finest examples of French Gothic architecture in the world.

-The gorgeous 12th-century church will have you mesmerized with its flying buttresses, enormous stained glass windows, and incredible rib vault roof.
+The gorgeous 12th-century church will mesmerize you with its flying buttresses, enormous stained glass windows, and incredible rib vault roof.

-Keep in mind that Notre Dame is one of the most visited sites in Paris, so plan accordingly!
-I’ve made this the first stop of the day so that you might be able to beat some of the crowds.
+Remember that Notre Dame is one of the most visited sites in Paris, so plan accordingly!
+I’ve made this the day’s first stop so that you might be able to beat some of the crowds.

-You can access Notre Dame easily by using your Hop-on, hop-off tour, or taking the purple line to the Saint-Michel stop.
-Plan on arriving as close to 8 am as possible so that you can get inside before the crowds get too bad.
+You can access Notre Dame easily by using your Hop-on, hop-off tour or taking the purple line to the Saint-Michel stop.
+Plan on arriving as close to 8 am so you can get inside before the crowds get too bad.

 Seine River Cruise